aurbac/aws-systems-manager/README.md

 #### AWS Config: Configuration change

 1\.
-Go to **Inventory** under Insights section, scroll down and on Corresponding managed instances and click in the AWS Config button for the `development-resources-AmazonLinux2` instance.
+Once the status for **UpdateSSMAgent** association is **Success** go to **Inventory** under Insights section, scroll down and on Corresponding managed instances and click in the AWS Config button for the `development-resources-AmazonLinux2` instance.

 ![Inventory instances](https://github.com/aurbac/aws-systems-manager/raw/master/images/inventory-instances-config.png)

 2\.
-In the next page you will see a timeline changes for the instance, the last change will be selected, scroll down and expand the **Changes** section to see the change version for the SSM Agent.
+In the next page you will see a timeline changes for the instance, the last change will be selected, scroll down and expand the **Changes** section to see the change version for the SSM Agent, you will see something similar like the following:

 ![SSM Agent change](https://github.com/aurbac/aws-systems-manager/raw/master/images/config-change.png)